michalmonselise/temporalframes/README.md

 ### Defining TemporalFrames

-TemporalFrames can be one of two data structures:
+TemporalFrames is a Scala library for Apache Spark for representing temporal graphs.
+A temporal graph can be one of two data structures:

 #### TemporalFrame